BlenderAid/Asset-Flinger/README.md

 4. If not, download **[Python 2.7.9](http://www.python.org)** and install it

 #### Preparing Asset Flinger Thumbnailer
-1. Open your operating system's file browser and press
- * *Windows*: **Alt+D**
- * *Mac*: **Command+Shift+G**
- * *Linux*: **Ctrl+L**
-2. Paste (**Ctrl+V**) the path to the addons folder and press Enter (for Windows you need to use single-backslashes instead of the dual '\\')
-3. Go to folder `add_mesh_asset_flinger` and drag the folder `assets` to your favorites
-4. Go back one folder and then do the same thing for the folder `thumbnailer`

-> Note, on Windows and Linux you can rename these bookmarks for example as *"Asset Flinger Objects"* and *"Asset Flinger Thumbnailer"*.
-However, on a Mac you should leave it as ´assets´, because renaming favorites on Mac also renames the actual location, which in turn breaks the system.
+1. Find the Thumbnailer for your system by unzipping Asset Flinger Add-on's .zip file

-##### Changing the path to Thumbnailer :
+##### Changing the path to Thumbnailer (If you haven't installed Blender to default location) :
-> INFO: for the Thumbnailer, default Blender paths are used:
+> INFO: these are the default paths for the Thumbnailer:
 > * *Windows*: `C:\Program Files\Blender Foundation\Blender\blender-app.exe`
 > * *Mac*: `/Applications/Blender/blender.app/Contents/MacOS/blender`
 > * *Linux*: `/usr/bin/blender`

-If you need to change the Blender path, navigate to the following file in the addon's folder and open it into a text editor (in Windows Wordpad is recommended), make the change and save:
+If you need to change the Blender path, navigate to the following file in the thumbnailer and open it into a text editor (in Windows Wordpad is recommended), make the change and save:
  * *Windows*: `thumbnailer\Windows\Thumbnailer.bat`
  * *Mac*: `thumbnailer/Mac/Thumbnailer.app (right-click>Show Package Contents) /Contents/Resources/thumbnail_maker/config`
  * *Linux*: `thumbnailer/Linux/Thumbnailer.py`